keksgauner/eggs/minecraft/cloudnetv3/README.md

 ## Egg Nodes
 There are some Errors!

+### How to stop
+1. Klick on stop
+2. Write in the console stop

 ### How to use
 1. Select your Version what you want
 2. You have to say yes twice (If you ask to, because cloudnet wrote already yes)